Gravity’s Rainbow by Thomas Pynchon

 There has been this strange connection between the German mind and the rapid flashing of successive stills to counterfeit movement for at least two centuries…

 About the 1940s but of the 1960s, Gravity’s Rainbow cannot help but identify the counterculture as its collective protagonist.
 It is not that Pynchon is unaware of the proto-fascist tendencies of the pre-WWII counterculture—his references to Wagner and interwar popular occultism and the Wandervogel movement make that clear—but the “Counterforce” that develops in the novel’s final quarter is made up of witches and drug dealers.
-Their rebellion takes the form of a psychedelic rudeness that in the novel’s only clear moment of triumph—the would-be cannibalistic feast of the elite that Roger Mexico and Seaman Bodine disrupt with the grotesque inventiveness of their language—works by violating all systems of cleanliness.
+Their rebellion takes the form of a psychedelic rudeness that works by violating all systems of cleanliness in the novel’s only clear moment of triumph: the would-be cannibalistic feast of the elite that Roger Mexico and Seaman Bodine disrupt with the grotesque inventiveness of their language.

 Gravity’s Rainbow, set in Europe, is a Great American Novel because it criticizes America (or, in the orthography of the period, AmeriKKKa) in the name of universal emancipation.
 Unlike its sexual politics, the book’s racial politics are up-to-date, for instance.
 (What in Gravity’s Rainbow does not come from The Waste Land’s unreal city surely comes from Invisible Man’s paint factory.)
 Pynchon identifies racism as the projection of everything in himself the white man rejects:

 Shit, now, is the color white folks are afraid of.
 Shit is the presence of death, not some abstract-arty character with a scythe but the stiff and rotting corpse inside the whiteman’s warm and private own asshole, which is getting pretty intimate.
 You see many brown toilets?
 Nope, toilet’s the color of gravestones, classical columns of mausoleums, that white porcelain’s the very emblem of Odorless and Official Death.
 Shinola shoeshine polish happens to be the color of Shit.
 Shoeshine boy Malcolm’s in the toilet slappin’ on the Shinola, working off whiteman’s penance on his sin of being born the color of Shit ‘n’ Shinola.